Q. What is a Domain Name System (DNS) Service?

 Q. What types of access controls can I set for the management of my Domains on Amazon Route 53?

-You can control management access to your Amazon Route 53 hosted zone by using the AWS Identity and Access Management (IAM) service.
-AWS IAM allows you to control who in your organization can make changes to your DNS records by creating multiple users and managing the permissions for each of these users within your AWS Account.
-Learn more about AWS IAM here.
+You can control management access to your Amazon Route 53 hosted zone by using the Amazon Identity and Access Management (IAM) service.
+Amazon IAM allows you to control who in your organization can make changes to your DNS records by creating multiple users and managing the permissions for each of these users within your Amazon Web Services Account.
+Learn more about Amazon IAM here.

-Q. I have subscribed for Amazon Route 53 but when I try to use the service it says "The AWS Access Key ID needs a subscription for the service.
+Q. I have subscribed for Amazon Route 53 but when I try to use the service it says "The Amazon Web Services Access Key ID needs a subscription for the service.

-When you sign up for a new AWS service, it can take up to 24 hours in some cases to complete activation, during which time you cannot sign up for the service again.
+When you sign up for a new Amazon Web Services service, it can take up to 24 hours in some cases to complete activation, during which time you cannot sign up for the service again.
 If you've been waiting longer than 24 hours without receiving an email confirming activation, this could indicate a problem with your account or the authorization of your payment details.
-Please contact AWS Customer Support for help.
+Please contact Amazon Web Services Customer Support for help.

 Q. When is my hosted zone charged?